0xff-r4bbit/watchmetype/README.md

   <tr>
     <td>
       <p align="center"><strong>⚠️ Warning ⚠️</strong></p>
       <p>Turn off autocorrect before typing with this app.
 Autocorrect can interfere with realistic drafting, especially when your draft includes intentional grammar or spelling mistakes.
-Disable it in <a href="https://support.google.com/docs/answer/12022089?hl=en&co=GENIE.Platform%3DDesktop">Google Docs</a> and <a href="https://support.microsoft.com/en-us/office/turn-autocorrect-on-or-off-in-word-9f5a0684-05f6-4510-b419-8f0034caefe4">Microsoft Word</a>.</p>
+Here's how you can disable it in <a href="https://support.google.com/docs/answer/12022089?hl=en&co=GENIE.Platform%3DDesktop">Google Docs</a> and <a href="https://support.microsoft.com/en-us/office/turn-autocorrect-on-or-off-in-word-9f5a0684-05f6-4510-b419-8f0034caefe4">Microsoft Word</a>.</p>
     </td>
   </tr>
 </table>